User Tools

 SFXC software installation

 In principle this branch will only receive bug fixes.
-Development of new features happens on the trunk, which can be checked out using:
+Development of new features happens on the master branch, which can be checked out using:

 using that version is not recommended unless you feel like being a guinea pig for testing the bugs we introduce while adding all the new cool stuff.